Full of history and character, with fascinating antiques in rambling rooms, and good choice of drinks and food

 Good Pub Guide Recommended

-Our readers thoroughly enjoy this ancient place one has been coming here for 50 years and says it still looks the same inside.
-It's been trading for nearly 900 years (the leaflet documenting the pub's history is really interesting) and there are some fine old features to look out for.
-The rambling rooms have huge black ship's timbers, lovely worn floors, carved old oak panelling, roaring winter fires with handsomely decorated iron firebacks and cluttered mantelpieces, and there's a massive settle apparently built to fit the curved transom of an Elizabethan ship.
+Until after the Battle of Worcester in 1651 (when Charles I hid in the high rafters of what is now its food bar), this ancient pub used to be called the Ship.
+It's been trading for nearly 900 years and the leaflet documenting the pub's history is really interesting.
+The rambling rooms have some fine old features to look out for: huge black ship's timbers, lovely worn floors, carved oak panelling, roaring winter fires with handsomely decorated iron firebacks and cluttered mantelpieces - there's also a massive settle apparently built to fit the curved transom of an Elizabethan ship.
 Nooks and crannies are filled with a collection of antiques, including rifles, powder-flasks and bugles, ancient pewter and pottery tankards, lots of tarnished brass and copper, needlework samplers and richly coloured stained glass.
-As well as brewing their own Britannia Pale and Gold, they keep six changing guests from other breweries such as Brakspears, Chiltern, Elgoods, Rebellion, and Windsor & Eton; there's also a carefully annotated list of bottled beers and malt whiskies, farm ciders, perry, somerset brandy and around a dozen wines by the glass.
+Chiltern Ale and Elgoods Windsor Knot plus four changing guests on handpump, a carefully annotated list of bottled beers and malt whiskies, farm ciders, perry, somerset brandy and around a dozen wines by the glass.
 You can sit outside in a neatly hedged front rose garden or under the shade of a tree; look out for the red gargoyle on the wall facing the car park.
-The inn is used regularly for filming programmes such as Midsomer Murders.
-They also own the Harte & Magpies in Coleshill and Red Lion at Penn.
+The inn is used regularly for filming television programmes such as Midsomer Murders.

 Good Pub Guide Food